FREE SHIPPING on orders over $75 International: over $250

 – Settle down, young monk, for that is the aroma of my latest invention.
 I blended our tea leaves with jasmine petals to produce a tea that makes you forget the sorrows and worries of our mundane existence.
 Come, have a bowl with me.

-The Ya'an Zang Cha Tibetan jasmine tea takes the best of both worlds, combining the sweet fruitiness of a classic Hei Cha with the enchanting aroma of genuine jasmine petals.
+The Ya'an Zang Cha Tibetan Jasmine Tea takes the best of both worlds, combining the sweet fruitiness of a classic Hei Cha with the enchanting aroma of jasmine petals.
 This fine tea continues an ancient tea-producing tradition in Sichuan, which some credit as being historically the first region to grow and consume tea.

-The Ya'an Zang Cha Tibetan jasmine tea uses a small-leafed variety that grows locally.
-The growing area lies within the 30" Northern latitude parallel - "the golden belt".
+The Ya'an Zang Cha Tibetan Jasmine Tea uses a small-leafed variety that grows locally.
+The growing area lies within the 30th Northern latitude parallel - "the golden belt".
 That region is believed to be the source of the world's most premium tea.
 It has a perfect combination of microclimate, soil, and precipitation.

 The picking standard for our Tibetan tea is a bud and two leaves.
 It balances a refined, delicate taste with a rich, mellow mouthfeel.
 The soup is bright red and clear - a result of deeper fermentation.
-Our Tibetan jasmine tea's taste is soft and oily, with a charming jasmine aroma.
+Our Tibetan Jasmine Tea's taste is soft and oily, with a charming jasmine aroma.
 Its mellow character makes it the right choice for sensitive stomachs while gently assisting digestion.
-Tibetans from the high mountainous areas drink it daily to dispel the greasiness of their meat-rich diet.
-It also provides much-needed trace elements and vitamins that are lacking in their food.
 The heavily oxidized polyphenols make the taste sweet and the mouthfeel rounded.
 When brewing this Hei Cha, there is not a hint of bitterness or astringency, only a pronounced sweet aftertaste.

 Mengding Mountain (蒙頂山) has a rich tea-producing history that goes back to the Tang dynasty period (618 - 906 A.D).
 Tibetan tea production in the region is as old as 1300 years, with Ya'An also being a major trading point on the Tea-Horse Road.
-In early 2008, The Chinese Ministry of Culture of the People's Republic of my country pronounced dark tea production skills, namely Ya'an Tibetan tea (藏茶) production skills, as a national grade intangible cultural heritage.
+In early 2008, the Chinese Ministry of Culture of the People's Republic recognized dark tea production skills, namely Ya'an Tibetan Tea (藏茶) production, as a national grade intangible cultural heritage.

 Jasmine: Qianwei, Sichuan Province